 Camping at our Provincial and National Parks

 Seaside vistas or riverside views.
 In the valley or on top of a mountain.
 Backwoods tenting or car camping.
 Nova Scotia is home to more than 110 private campgrounds, 20 provincial camping parks, and nine campgrounds within our two spectacular National Parks.

 From RV hook-ups to off-the-beaten-track adventures, discover what makes the great outdoors so great.

 Top 5 Provincial Park Camping Sites

-Camping here is popular for a very good reason, so sites at these campgrounds book up quickly.
-Be sure to make reservations
+Camping in Nova Scotia is popular and popular camping sites at these campgrounds book up quickly.
+Be sure to make a reservation!

 - Rissers Beach - South Shore

 - Caribou/Munroes Island - Northumberland Shore

 Camp on the #1 Island in North America!

 Experience camping in Nova’s Scotia’s Cape Breton Highlands National Park - then get ready to brag about it.

 With 8 unique campgrounds, 26 hiking trails - including the famous Skyline Trail, 24 stunning look-off points, and waterfalls, wildlife, and white sand beaches - it's no wonder Cape Breton was voted the #1 island in North America by Travel + Leisure magazine.